 inspiration, not the movie

-was the "the first company to offer ready-made autonomous robots".
+legendary Route 128) was the "the first company to offer ready-made autonomous

-was as a robotic guard replacement for warehouse and office security.
-Other hoped for
+The first market was as a robotic guard replacement for warehouse and office security.

-markets included inventory retrieval, office valet, nursing home and hospital assistant,
+Other hoped for markets included inventory retrieval, office valet, nursing home and

-environments, and find its own way to a recharging station and plug itself in
+and changing environments, and find its own way to a recharging station and plug itself

 The commercial markets didn't materialize as the cost was prohibitive, being

 well in excess $60,000, so the marketing focus shifted to promoting the DMR as a mobile